Environment and sustainability policy

 London Northwestern Railway and West Midlands Railway operate suburban and regional services radiating from Birmingham as well as suburban, regional and inter-regional services from London Euston to Milton Keynes, Northampton, Birmingham, Crewe, and Liverpool.

-- Working in partnership with colleagues, customers, communities, the supply chain and wider stakeholders to educate, learn, share best practice and continually improve our environmental and energy performance
+- Working in partnership with colleagues, customers, communities, the supply chain and wider stakeholders to educate, learn and share best practice- continually improving our environmental and sustainable performance.

 - Managing environmental and energy performance as an integral part of our business model

 - Ensuring we have the resources in place, be that human or financial, to deliver.
 We will ensure all employees have the skills and capability to help us deliver our objectives.

 - Maintain our combined Environment and Energy Management System certificated to ISO14001:2015 and ISO50001:2018, respectively.

 - Develop and follow a Business Recycling Strategy, aiming to minimise waste production and maximise re-use and recycling across the business through considering all aspects of the waste chain from production to disposal, using the Recycling Strategy Forum to advise and support.

 - Utilise the Corporate Social Responsibility (CSR) Steering Group to evaluate and set baselines and subsequent targets for improvement, ensuring we maintain our progress towards our sustainability goals including protection of the environment, supporting the economy and our local communities.
 We will continue schemes to encourage modal shift and support integration of the railway within wider transport systems.